boursam/Lightweight-Kubernetes-Observability-Stack/helm-setup /README.md

 ## 4. Accessing Grafana and Prometheus

 To access the WEB UI of Grafana and Prometheus, i used the port forwarding technique.
-The release name is `prometheus-stack`, so that's the prefix on every service name — Grafana and Prometheus each get their own service:
+The release name is `prometheus-stack`, so that's the prefix on every service name, Grafana and Prometheus each get their own service:

 ```bash
 # Grafana (service listens on port 80, container on 3000)